stevepurdie/saap-docs/content/for-delivery-engineers/ci-pipelines/secrets.md

 **Do not use for:** Logging in to registry from your local machine

-**Creation:** This secret is created by Github organization admin.
+**Creation:** This secret is created by GitHub organization admin.
 More details on how to create this can be seen [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 **Rotation:** This secret needs to be added to Vault, which is then reconciled by External Secrets Operator, and a Kubernetes secret is created in cluster against it.